const-void/rose-pine-man/README.md

 While the above works and is quick, we lose the ability to try out themes, and in some cases...could be problematic.

 ### Themeable way
-To make it long term, let's copy `rose-pine-man.zsh` to somewhere else, so we can make changes to that secondary spot, without having our updates overwritten by updates to the `rose-pine-man` github repository.
+Instead, let's copy `rose-pine-man.zsh` to somewhere else, so we can make changes to that secondary location, without having our updates overwritten by updates to the `rose-pine-man` github repository.

-Customizing login shell scripts is a time honored tradition!
-So let's roll up our sleeves and get to it.
+Never fear--customizing login shell scripts is a time honored tradition!
+So let's roll up our sleeves and get to it, and make _our_ theme, truly _yours_.

 ## Make and use local copy
 ```zsh